promisegrid/grid-poc/x/sim1/README.md

 ## Overview

-This simulation shows three Go nodes (node1, node2, and node3) each hosting an agent (agent1, agent2, and agent3 respectively) that exchange CBOR-encoded messages through a kernel layer that manages network connections and message routing.
+This simulation shows three Go nodes (node1, node2, and node3) each hosting a single agent (agent1, agent2, and agent3 respectively).
+Each node starts a kernel that is responsible for managing network connections, routing messages, and starting the agents.
+The kernel is started by the node’s main() function.
+The main() function then registers an agent via the kernel.AddAgent() method.

 Key features:

 - Persistent TCP connections with automatic reconnection
 - CID-based protocol subscriptions
 - Asynchronous message handling
 - Bi-directional communication over multiple TCP connections maintained in a map for dynamic routing

 ## Components